anima-libera/ipsys/README.md

 ## Command line interface

 - `-t` followed by a number sets the number of particle types.
-- `-f` followed by a file path load the rule set described in the given file (work in progress).
+- `-f` followed by a file path load the rule set described in the given file.

 ## TODO

+- Make the text-based modular data representation format even better.
+  - Config, setting set, color theme, rules, rule generators, particle positions, all of that in different blocks.
+  - Each rule should be independant from the others, and optional.
+  - Understandable and modifiable by humans.
+  - One should be able to share such data with other users.
+  - Better code (with error report, and without vulnerabilities).
 - Changelog and version numbers.
 - Read a config file.
   - OpenGL version (disable some features if needed).